fangwei123456/spikingjelly/docs/source/activation_based_en/container.rst

         print(f'net.step_mode={net.step_mode}')
         print(f'net[0].step_mode={net[0].step_mode}')

-If the module itself supports switching between single-step and multi-step modes, is not recommended :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` or :class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` on the packaging.\
+If the module itself supports for switching between single-step and multi-step modes, is not recommended to use :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` or :class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` to wrap.\
-Because the multi-step forward propagation used by the wrapper may not be as fast as the forward propagation defined by the module itself.
+Because the multi-step forward implemented by the container may not be as fast as the forward defined by the module itself.

-Usually need to use :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` or :class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` are some of the module does not define multiple steps, such as a network layer that exists in ``torch.nn`` but does not exist in ``spikingjelly.activation_based.layer``.
+In most cases, we use :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` or :class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` to wrap modules which do not define the multi-step forward, such as a network layer that exists in ``torch.nn`` but does not exist in ``spikingjelly.activation_based.layer``.